trevorwslee/MicroPython-DumbDisplay/README.md

 For a video introduction, please watch the YouTube video: [Introducing DumbDisplay MicroPython Library -- with ESP32, Raspberry Pi Pico, and Raspberry Pi Zero](https://www.youtube.com/watch?v=KVU26FyXs5M).

-Although the porting is still work-in-progress, a large portion of the core of DumbDisplay functionalities have been ported.
+Although the porting is still work-in-progress, a large portion of the core of DumbDisplay functionalities has been ported.
 Hopefully, this should already be helpful for friends that develop programs for microcontroller boards in MicroPython.

-As hinted previously, even DumbDisplay MicroPython Library is originally targeted for MicroPython, it should be usable with regular Python 3, like in Raspberry Pi SBC or even with desktop / laptop.
+As hinted previously, even DumbDisplay MicroPython Library is originally targeted for MicroPython, it should be usable with regular Python 3, like with Raspberry Pi SBC or even with desktop / laptop.
-Therefore, DumbDisplay MicroPython Library might be an alternative way to prototype simple Android app driven remotely with Python 3 from desktop / laptop / SBC, for displaying experiment result data and getting simple interactions from the user, even simple Android games -- in fact, a few simple Android games were bundled with this library as examples; please refer to the section [An Odd Way to Implement Simple Android Games in Python 3](#an-odd-way-to-implement-simple-android-games-in-python-3) for more details.
+Therefore, DumbDisplay MicroPython Library might be an alternative way to prototype simple Android app driven remotely with Python 3 from desktop / laptop / SBC for displaying experiment result data and getting simple interactions from the user, even simple Android games, like the few simple Android game examples bundled with this library as examples;
+please refer to the section [An Odd Way to Implement Simple Android Games in Python 3](#an-odd-way-to-implement-simple-android-games-in-python-3) for more details.

 Enjoy